revinet/revi.xyz/docusaurus/src/pages/meta/index.md

 :::info[Images are freely licensed]

-Unlike the text contents, images are dual-licensed.
+Unlike the text contents, images are [freely licensed](https://freedomdefined.org/Definition).
 You may choose your favorite license from one of those two licenses.

 :::